-The Improving Forecast Accuracy with Machine Learning solution generates, tests, compares, and iterates on Amazon Forecast forecasts.
-The solution automatically produces forecasts and generates visualization dashboards for Amazon QuickSight or Amazon SageMaker Jupyter Notebooks—providing a quick, easy, drag-and-drop interface that displays time series input and forecasted output.
+The Improving Forecast Accuracy with Machine Learning solution automatically produces forecasts and generates visualization dashboards for Amazon QuickSight or Amazon SageMaker Jupyter Notebooks—providing a quick, easy, drag-and-drop interface that displays time series input and forecasted output.
 Forecasting can be applied to predict retail inventory demand, supply-chain planning, workforce status, web traffic forecasting, and more.

 Forecasts can be compared across dimensions (for example, retail store location) or item-level metadata (for example, product brand, size, and color).
 You can use this data for the following:

-- Optimize existing forecasts: Save time and retain compatibility with your legacy tools, or gain insight into to over and under-provisioning, with the p50 forecast.
+- Optimize existing forecasts - Save time and retain compatibility with your legacy tools, or gain insight into over- and under-provisioning, with the p50 forecast.

 The AWS CloudFormation template deploys the resources required to automate your Amazon Forecast usage and deployments.
 Based on the capabilities of the solution, the architecture is divided into three parts: data preparation, forecasting, and data visualization.
 The template includes the following components:

-- An Amazon Simple Storage Service (Amazon S3) bucket for Amazon Forecast configuration where you specify configuration settings for your dataset groups, datasets predictors, and forecasts, as well as the datasets themselves.
+An Amazon Simple Storage Service (Amazon S3) bucket for Amazon Forecast configuration where you specify configuration settings for your dataset groups, dataset predictors, and forecasts, as well as the datasets themselves.

-- An Amazon S3 event notification that triggers when new datasets are uploaded to the related Amazon S3 bucket.
+An Amazon S3 event notification that invokes when new datasets are uploaded to the related Amazon S3 bucket.

-- An AWS Glue Job combines raw forecast input data, matadata, predictor backtest exports, and forecast exports into an aggregated view of your forecasts.
+An AWS Glue job combines raw forecast input data, metadata, predictor backtest exports, and forecast exports into an aggregated view of your forecasts.